LaxmanSudhan/LEC-AI-ASSIGNMENT-2-Agent-Adversarial-Eval/README.md

 # LEC-AI-ASSIGNMENT-2-Agent-Adversarial-Eval

-# NOTE: Please view my detailed explaantion of my approach in the README file uploaded inside the soultion folder.
+### NOTE: Please view my detailed explantion of my approach in the README file uploaded inside the soultion folder.

-## -> Why I Picked This Assignment
+# -> Why I Picked This Assignment

 I worked at Mastercard on an LLM-driven evaluation system.
 That experience taught me that most AI evaluations are not effecient because they only test what the model is good at.